MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

 To define workflow steps, fill in fields on workflow lines using the event and response values that represent supported scenarios.

-Examples of approval workflows events include the creation of sales or purchase orders/quotes/invoices, price changes, vendor or customer edits, and more.
+Examples of approval workflow events include the creation of sales or purchase orders/quotes/invoices, price changes, vendor or customer edits, and more.

 [!INCLUDE[workflow](includes/workflow.md)]